ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

       name: soda-release
 ```

-Now create a `soda-values.yaml` as per the example, updating the values to match your hosts.
+Create a `soda-values.yaml` as per the example, updating the values to match your hosts.

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2